-The Slow, Medium and Fast buttons set the jog rate to the corresponding rate specified in the Feedrate/Ramping panel of the Configuration dialog box.
-Note that there are separate jog rates defined for linear and rotary axis types.
+The Slow, Medium and Fast buttons set the jog rate to the corresponding rate specified in the Jogging panel of the Configuration dialog box.
+Note that there are separate jog rates defined for each axis, and you may specify the default jog rate to use at program startup.